Remyzh/Remyzh/README.md

 ### Hi there 👋

-I'm a third year Integrated Engineer at UBC with a passion for data analytics.
+I'm a fourth year Integrated Engineer at UBC with a passion for Programming, Data Science and Product Management.